 Upcoming Events

-TOTEM TALKS: The shots here are superior for conveying a sense of landscape…to communicate the literally nature of the places we visit.
+TOTEM TALKS: The drone shots here are superior for conveying a sense of landscape…to communicate the literally nature of the places we visit.
 Join us for the next livestream on Oct 17th: Drones and photography underway.
 Special guest, FAA drone pilot and sailor Vivian Vuong sharing her expertise.
 Register here, feel free to send questions ahead!
 A link to replay the session will be sent to registrants.

 WOMENS SAILING SEMINAR.
 Join me for this event empowering women in sailing!
 I’m speaking on Sunday morning, November 15, and looking forward to joining in as a participant other days.